 In this tutorial, you're going to learn about the basics of hypothesis testing.
 This will specifically focus on:

-There are two hypotheses that are pitted against each other.
+With hypothesis testing, there are two hypotheses that are pitted against each other.

 You have a Liter O'Cola company and they have new diet Liter O'Cola, and they say it's indistinguishable from Classic Liter O'Cola.
 So they obtain 120 individuals to do a taste test.